invoke-ai/InvokeAI/invokeai/app/services/workflow_records/default_workflows/README.md

   An exception will be raised during sync if this is not set correctly.
 - Default workflows appear on the "Default Workflows" tab of the Workflow Library.

+After adding or updating default workflows, you **must** start the app up and load them to ensure:

+- The workflow loads without warning or errors
+- The workflow runs successfully